 Sour cherry is a small, pale yellow fruit with a juicy but very sour pulp.
 It is often pickled to make sour cherry achar or sweetened to make sour cherry jam.

 Other names: graviola, guanabana, thorny custard apple

 Botanical name: Annona muricata

 Soursop is a large green-skinned fruit covered in small thorns.
 The pulp inside is white, unique and flavorful, reminiscent of citrus and berries.
 The pulp is often used to make soursop juice or mixed with milk and condensed milk to make soursop punch.
-Note, the seeds are toxic so remove them from the fruit before using.
+You should also note the seeds are toxic so remove them from the fruit before using.